 How long do you need for photos on the wedding day?

-One of the most enjoyable and fun parts of the day is my session capturing some lovely bridal photos with you.
+One of the most enjoyable and fun parts of the day is my session capturing some lovely portrait photos with you.
 More time is never a bad thing..
-I understand a wedding day can be full on and busy, but I sure do appreciate some adequate time put aside.
+I understand a wedding day can be full on and busy, but I sure do appreciate having an adequate amount of time for portraits.
 How long do I need?
-I need 15 – 30 minutes for group/family photos, 15 – 30 minutes for bridal photos (with your bridal party) and up to 1 hour with your good selves on your own (so let’s say 2 hours total, 90 for the bridals).
+I need 15 – 30 minutes for group/family photos, 15 – 30 minutes for wedding party photos (with your wedding party) and up to 1 hour with your good selves on your own (so let’s say 2 hours total, 90 for the portraits).
 This is generally enough time with a buffer if we run over time.
-The last thing you want to do is rush around on your wedding day, but if things run a little bit late, then we usually lose some bridal photo time!
+The last thing you want to do is rush around on your wedding day, but if things run a little bit late, then we usually lose some time for portraits.

 I love the light I see in the late afternoon often in your photos, How can we shoot in this light?

 What if it rains?

 The one thing you have absolutely no control over on your wedding day is the weather.
 I would like to say that I have never had to shoot a rainy day wedding (but that would be lying).
 Having said that.. not everything is lost with a little bit of rain.
 You need to (in your planning phase) of your wedding day, have a wet weather plan.
 This is very much location based (indoor wedding/outdoor wedding) but also the type of weather the area of your wedding attracts.
 Shooting in the rain is fine, I have done so many times.. but shooting in the rain with gale force winds is difficult.
 I will do it, but will you stand in it?
 I am more than happy to discuss your wet weather plan and add my own point of view of how we can approach photos if the weather does not come to the party.